bbbbbr/gb-wordyl/README.md

 ### Special MegaDuck Features
   - Physical Keyboard support for the CEFA Super QuiQue and Hartung Super Junior Computer models
+  - Print Screen almost anywhere in the game using the Mega Duck printer for the laptop models

 ### Features
   - Game stats: Won, Lost, Streak & Win Percentage